What We’re Doing

 City LEED Standards

 In 2006, Salt Lake City committed to trying to meet at least LEED Silver standards in all new City buildings and major renovation projects.
-Read the 2006 Executive Order requiring the City to design to LEED silver standards or higher.
+In 2017, the City’s Comprehensive Sustainability Policy specified that all City-funded new construction shall be designed and constructed to meet LEED Gold standards.

 City County Building